5 from 32 votes

 Why is my pot roast tough?

 If you use the right cut of meat and cook it properly, your pot roast should not be tough.
 Like most pot roast recipes, this recipe requires a low and slow cook time (unless you use an Instant Pot) to tenderize the meat.
-If you rush the process and take the meat out too soon, it may be tough.
-Remember that larger roasts will take longer to cook.
+Rushing the process and not cooking the meat for long enough is much more likely to result in a tough roast than cooking it for too long.
+Keep in mind that larger roasts will take longer to cook.
+If it isn’t shredding easily with a fork, cook it longer.

 Bowl of shredded beef, carrots, and baby potatoes.